ivanovamir/API-Gateway-Golang/Readme.md

 - `method` - request method
 - `make_proxy` - flag indicating whether the request should be proxied
 - `proxy` - request path to proxy.
 If `make_proxy: false` flag value or not specified, there will be validation error.
+- `proxy_method` - specifies which request to send to the proxy server
+- `expected_proxy_status_codes` - array where all expected status codes from proxy service should be specified

 To start the application: